sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/index.md

 ## Overlays

 The **instances directory** is used to store customizations specific to your deployment environment.
-It allows you to create different overlays for different purposes, such as one for production and another for staging.
+It allows you to create different overlays for different instances for different purposes, such as an instance for production and another for staging.
 It is best practice to avoid making changes to files outside of the **instances directory** in order to prevent merge conflicts during future updates.

 An [overlay](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) acts as a **customization layer** that contains a [kustomization file](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/), where components are defined as the **configuration layer** to include a set of instructions for Kustomize to generate and apply configurations to the **base layer**.